 Photography Blog (25% of grade)

 Writing and editing

 Portfolio and Competition (25% of grade)

 Matting and framing

-Each of these things are delight-directed learning opportunities.
-Not mom-driven, but child-led.
-It’s also real learning, real high school credit, and should really be included on the high school transcript.
+Each of these areas are made up of delight directed learning opportunities, not mom-driven, but child-led.
+It’s also real learning, real high school credit, and should be included on the high school transcript.

-Not all high school classes have to be like math, with a textbook, and two hours a day of blood, sweat, and tears.
+Not all high school classes have to be like math, with a textbook and two hours a day of blood, sweat, and tears.
 Include some classes that are fun for the student, so they enjoy learning!
-It’s good to balance hard classes with some easier ones.
-Not every class has to have analysis.
-Not every class needs to have a paper.
-Here is a blog post that may help:Homeschooling High School – Underwater Basket Weaving: Sometimes Easy is OK.
+It’s good to balance more difficult classes with some easier ones.
+Not every class has to include analysis.
+Not every class needs to require a paper.
+Here is a blog post that may also be helpful: Underwater Basket Weaving: Sometimes Easy is OK.